lhapaipai/symfony-vite-dev/docs/src/guide/installation.md

 # (defaults to n): y
 ```

-if you already have a `package.json` in your project before the installation of the bundle, the recipe will have kept your file without modifying it, so you will need to update it by referring to the [package.json](https://github.com/lhapaipai/vite-bundle/blob/main/install/package.json) reference file (sections `scripts` and `devDependencies`).
+If you already have a `package.json` in your project before the installation of the bundle, the recipe will have kept your file without modifying it, so you will need to update it by referring to the [package.json](https://github.com/lhapaipai/vite-bundle/blob/main/install/package.json) reference file (sections `scripts` and `devDependencies`).

 ```bash
 # install your js dependencies (vite and vite-plugin-symfony)